Albert Caquot

-Biography
+Early life

-His parents, Paul Auguste Ondrine Caquot and wife Marie Irma (born Cousinard) owned a family farm in Vouziers, in the Ardennes, near the Belgian border.
+Albert was born to Paul Auguste Ondrine Caquot and his wife, Marie Irma (nee Cousinard).
+They owned a family farm in Vouziers, in the Ardennes, near the Belgian border.
 His father taught him modernism, by installing electricity and telephone as early as 1890.
 One year after high school, at eighteen years old, he was admitted at the Ecole Polytechnique ("year" 1899).
 Six years later, he graduated in the Corps des Ponts et Chaussées.

-The scientist and designer
+Career

 From 1905 to 1912, he was a project manager in Troyes (Aube) and was pointed out for civil work improvements he undertook with the city sewer system.
 This protected the city from the centennial flood of the River Seine in 1910.
 In 1912, he joined a leading structural engineering firm where he applied his unique talent as a structure designer.

-Albert Caquot conducted research that was immediately applied in construction.
+Albert Caquot conducted research and immediately applied it in construction.
 His most notable contributions include the following: